hashicorp/consul-dataplane/README.md

     ...
 ```

-Consul Dataplane will connect to Consul servers specified in `-addresses`.
-It will start an Envoy
+Consul Dataplane connects to Consul servers specified in `-addresses`.
+Then it starts an Envoy
-sub-process configured to run as a sidecar proxy for service specified by `-proxy-service-id` on the
+sub-process configured to run as a sidecar proxy for the service specified by `-proxy-service-id` on the
 node specified by `-service-node-name` in the Consul service catalog.

 ### Server Discovery